 Care in the State Hospital is underpinned by the rights based principles which underpin the Mental Health (Care and Treatment) (Scotland) Act 2003.
 Since May 2006, patients have been able to appeal against being detained in excessive levels of security in the State Hospital.

-The Board's Operational Plan looks forward to the following year.
-The Operational Plan sets out a delivery agreement between Scottish Government Health & Social Care Directorate (SGHSCD) and the Board, based on Ministerial targets.
-This is now being replaced for 2023/24 by the Board's Annual Delivery Plan.
+The Board's Annual Delivery Plan looks forward to the following year.
+The Annual Delivery Plan sets out a delivery agreement between Scottish Government Health & Social Care Directorate (SGHSCD) and the Board, based on Ministerial targets.